 Charles Fenton, who was an accomplished player of the flute, violin, and accordion, became keeper of Long Beach Bar Lighthouse on May 18, 1887, following the passing of his father George.
 Two years later, a new assistant keeper, Charles B. Moore, arrived at the station with his daughter Ruth.
 Ruth and Keeper Fenton had plenty of time to get acquainted at the isolated lighthouse and soon decided to wed.
-The couple went ashore for the wedding ceremony, but returned to their beloved lighthouse for their honeymoon.
-Charles resigned as keeper in 1905, when a doctor forbade Ruth from living at the station any longer due to her poor health.
+The couple went ashore for the wedding ceremony but returned to their beloved lighthouse for their honeymoon.
+Charles Fenton resigned as keeper in 1905, when a doctor forbade Ruth from living at the station any longer due to her poor health.

 The station was taken out of commission in 1948, mainly because the sandbar had extended so far beyond where the lighthouse stood that the beacon was useless as a channel marker.
 In 1955, the lighthouse was put up for auction, and a local group called the Orient Point Marine Historical Association placed the winning bid of $1,710, quite a bit more than the other bids that ranged from $52 to $212.
-On the Fourth of July in 1963, the lighthouse was lit up again, when arsonists set fire to the lighthouse completely destroying it.
+On the Fourth of July in 1963, the lighthouse was lit up again, when arsonists set fire to the lighthouse, completely destroying it.

 In 1993, due to support from the community and local mariners, the Coast Guard recognized the beacon as a federal aid to navigation.
 The lighthouse is visible alongside Highway 25, between East Marion and Orient, where you will also see a marker listing all those who contributed to the second Bug Light.